 The German Institute for International and Security Affairs (SWP) is an independent academic institution.
 It advises policymakers on issues of foreign and security policy and international and European policy on the basis of its own practice-oriented research.

 Contents of the German Institute for International and Security Affairs in OstDok:

 The Hungarian Institute Munich e.V. is a scientific and cultural institute with a focus on history, politics, culture, regional studies, literature, music, art and language.
 The content contributed to OstDok by the Hungarian Institute Munich e.V. is supervised by the Hungarian Institute of the University of Regensburg.

 Contents of the Hungarian Institute Munich in OstDok:

-We offer research institutions the option of electronically hosting scientific journals issued under their own editorship.
+In addition, we offer research institutions the option of electronically hosting scientific journals issued under their own editorship.
 The individual issues of the hosted journals also feed into the OstDok repository and are indexed for research purposes.
-The establishment of a moving wall is possible.
+Here, it is possible to set up a moving wall.

 Inform yourself about your publishing opportunities with OstDok!

 OstDok is a joint project of the Bayerische Staatsbibliothek, the Collegium Carolinum, the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association and the Leibniz Institute for East and Southeast European Studies, funded by the German Research Foundation from 2009-2015.
 Since 2016, OstDok has been continued and further developed as part of the Specialised Information Service for Russian, East and Southeast European Studies.